ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

   * Proposed a novel framework for probabilistic causal discovery, causal Bayesian inference & post-hoc counterfactual explanations for autonomous drones in mine surveying tasks and published an IROS 2023 Causality for Robotics [workshop paper](https://arxiv.org/abs/2308.10047).
   * Leading the creation of a collaboration between the University of Oxford and the University of York to investigate the use of temporal logics and formal probabilistic model-checking methods to bridge high-level abstract functional, safety, social, legal, and ethical constraints of autonomous systems with symbolic probabilistic causal model representations of robot-world systems and causal Bayesian inference for prediction, planning, and counterfactual explanations — in aid of codifying the assurance of autonomous AI and robot systems.
   * Led a scientific trial to perform 3D scanning and mapping of a mine tunnel segment at the Boulby underground Lab in the [ICL Boulby Mine](https://www.icl-uk.uk/), using a bespoke LIDAR-camera-IMU SLAM software and hardware system from the ORI Dynamic Robot Systems group.
 Successfully generated a fully registered point cloud 3D SLAM map covering over 200m of tunnel length.
 Undertaking work to generate a colorized point cloud, colorized mesh representation, and a high-fidelity Gazebo simulation world to be used to test and validate autonomous drone behaviors in simulation.
-  * Co-organized a 6-month extended hackathon.
+  * Co-organized a six-month extended hackathon.
 Organized project timeline, competition description, team planning documents, and presentations.
 Developed PX4 flight control unit and Robot Operating System (ROS) based aerial autonomy software, delivered an autonomy framework, and validated the framework in a physics-based Gazebo robot simulation mock-mine environment.
   </div>
 </details>